Skip to content

 The breed has been recognised by the American Kennel Club as a sporting breed since 2015.

-Who are Lagotto Romagnolo dogs best for?
+Who is a Lagotto Romagnolo best for?

 A Lagotto Romagnolo will thrive in an active, outdoor-loving family with older dogs and children.
 As this family pet reaches adulthood, they may become somewhat impatient with puppies, children, and other young excitable pets.
 Always supervise interactions with children and other pets.